sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/8_application.md

 ## YOLOX Target Detection

-This tutorial is an example of how to deploy the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) model to accomplish target detection on the LPi4A (LicheePi 4A) development board platform.
+This tutorial is an example of how to deploy the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) model to accomplish target detection on the LPi4A (LicheePi 4A) development board platform(CPU inference).
 Included in the tutorial:
 - Installing the Python environment on the LPi4A development board
 - Executing the model using the source code from the YOLOX project.